Skip to main content

 Engineers

-After a fire, wind event, or water loss, the insurer may send a structural or forensic engineer to determine the cause and extent of damage.
+After a fire, wind event, earthquake, or water loss, the insurer may send a structural or forensic engineer to determine the cause and extent of damage.
 A biased engineer may attribute fire damage to “pre-existing settlement,” classify wind damage as “long-term wear,” or limit the scope of structural damage to minimize the insurer's exposure.
-For detailed strategies on responding to carrier engineer reports, see our guides on defeating carrier engineers and understanding how engineering reports affect coverage decisions.
+For more on how engineering reports affect coverage decisions, see our guide on engineering reports and coverage.

 Industrial Hygienists